dougeby/IntuneDocs/intune/windows-hello.md

 ---
 # required metadata
-title: How to use Windows Hello for Business
+title: How to integrate Windows Hello for Business with Microsoft Intune
-titleSuffix: "Azure portal"
+titleSuffix:
 description: Learn how to create a policy for controlling use of Windows Hello for Business on managed devices."
 keywords:
 author: vhorne
 ms.author: victorh
 manager: dougeby
-ms.date: 02/12/2018
+ms.date: 3/2/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune